-- 1. Because of the current pandemic and the fact that many of you may be in different time zone, all the lectures, which will be provided synchronously, will be recorded, and will also be available asynchronously on Canvas. - 2.
+- 1. Because of the current pandemic, all the lectures will be provided synchronously, will be recorded, and will also be available asynchronously on Canvas. - 2.
 Attendance in lecture is not mandatory.
+However, students who attend at least 80% of the scheduled lectures will receive 10 extra credit points.
 Even though students may watch lectures asynchronously, they are still responsible for the material discussed in lecture and required to submit assignments by the deadline.
 No exceptions! - 3.
 Labs will also be provided synchronously and are mandatory.
-Live lab sessions will be held on zoom during the regularly scheduled time.
+Live lab sessions will be held via Zoom during the regularly scheduled time.
 You will work in small groups to complete each day's lab assignments.
 Lab Attendance is required and will contribute to your grade.
 You must also attend the lab section you are officially enrolled in.
-You will document each lab's accomplishments in a Daily Lab notebook, and there will be 3 lab assignments based on the work done in lab due throughout the quarter. - 4.
+You will document each lab's accomplishments in a Daily Lab notebook, and there will be lab assignments based on the work done in lab due throughout the quarter. - 4.
 The situation that each of us is experiencing is a unique and unprecedented, and some of us may be facing new responsibilities and worries.
 We are making this class as flexible as possible, still ensuring that each of us can progress toward the learning goals.
 Thus, live lab sections to give you the best learning experience you can have in this unprecedented situation, and at the same time to create an academic community in this time of social distancing. - 5.
-If you currently live in a different time zone, and this circumstance makes it difficult for you to attend lab sections, accommodations may be made available on a case-by-case basis. - 6.
-If you have to miss one or two lab sections for unforeseen circumstances, contact Dr. Pirino right away.
+If you currently live in a different time zone (more than 9 hour difference with Pacific Time), and this circumstance makes it difficult for you to attend lab sections, accommodations may be made available on a case-by-case basis.
+Contact Dr. Pirino right away. - 6.
+If you have to miss one or two lab sections for unforeseen circumstances, contact Dr. Pirino right away, within 24 hours.
 You will still be responsible for the material you missed.
-If your reason is approved by Dr. Pirino (i. e. dare emergencies, illness, Covid-19 related issues), you will be given an alternative way to make up the points missed in lab.
+If your reason is approved by Dr. Pirino (i. e. dare emergencies, illness, Covid-19 hospitalization), you will be given an alternative way to make up the points missed in lab.
+IAs cannot excuse you for missing a lab, only Dr. Pirino can.
 Concurrent enrollment in another class or graduate school interviews do not constitute a reasonable excuse. - 7.
-If illness or family emergencies force you to miss too many labs (more than two), consider taking the course in a different quarter or applying for an incomplete.
-You need to be in good standing (a passing grade when you apply) to qualify for an incomplete.
+If illness or family emergencies force you to miss too many labs (more than two), consider taking the course in a different quarter.

 Course Point Breakdown Points %

-Participation & Professionalism 60 15
+Participation & Professionalism 30 15

-Lab notebook 100 25
+Lab notebook 50 25

-Homework 80 20
+Homework 70 35

-Microbes & Food - Paper 160 40
+Team Presentations 50 25

-Total Points for the course 400 100
+Total Points for the course 200 100